SeohyunNam/SeohyunNam/README.md

 #  Seohyun Nam
-Hi, I’m very interested in Distributed processing systems such as Hadoop and MapReduce for analyzing Large-scale Research data (Scopus, WoS)
+Hi, I’m very interested in Distributed processing systems such as Hadoop and MapReduce for analyzing Large-scale Research data (Scopus, WoS, ScienceDirect)

 ## 🎓 Education